I was finally a doctor. A real doctor. A doctor that could get himself a doctor loan!

 I needed a place of my own.
 I needed a place of my own in the swankiest building downtown high above the din of the partygoers below.
 I needed a doctor loan, or a physician mortgage loan, specifically.

-I somehow got connected with a mortgage lender and was introduced to the concept of the physician loan.
-I’ll go into more detail below, but a physician mortgage loan or “doctor loan” is essentially a mortgage with low or no money down, no private mortgage insurance (PMI), and typically a slightly higher rate.
+As a prospective homebuyer, I was connected with a mortgage lender and was introduced to the concept of the physician home loan.
+I’ll go into more detail below, but a physician mortgage loan or “doctor loan” is essentially a mortgage with low or no money down, no private mortgage insurance (PMI), and typically a slightly higher rate of maybe 0.25% to 0.5%.

-In a fall visit to Gainesville, I found the building that was just what I was looking for, and before long, a one-bedroom condo opened up.
+In a fall visit to Gainesville, Florida, which would be my home for the next three years, I found the building that had everything I was looking for, and before long, a one-bedroom condo opened up.
 I got in touch with my mortgage lender, who had pre-qualified me before I started looking, and prepared an offer.

 Years later, after selling the place, I no longer have all of the documentation, but I do have a few emails and a decent memory of the details.